Willseph/raspystat/README.md

 It also assumes your primary admin user on the Pi is the default `pi` user.
 Make any adjustments necessary to the commands below if need be.

-Clone this `ThermoPi` repo into your home directory and enter the `sensor` subdirectory:
+Clone this `Raspystat` repo into your home directory and enter the `sensor` subdirectory:

 ```
 cd ~/
-git clone git@github.com:Willseph/ThermoPi.git
+git clone git@github.com:Willseph/Raspystat.git
-cd ThermoPi/sensor
+cd Raspystat/sensor
 ```

 Make the `sensor.py` script executable: